-- 1. All FPs join a Webex call with RI COM twice a year, typically in April and October. - 2.
+- 1. All FPs join an online meeting with RI COM twice a year, typically in April and October. - 2.
 In January, the FP gives an annual work report of the NN to report about developments in the previous year.
 This follows with an annual financial report of the NN (in February).
 Templates for these reports are provided by the HO. - 3.
 In June, FPs inform the HO on how many stations the NN will operate the next year.
 This is used to calculate the station-based fees of a country.

 - 4. HO Communications unit organises Comms meetings approx once a month, 10 times a year for NNs, and FPs are welcome to participate. - 5.
-New stations are added to the NN in the beginning of each year, and FP notifies the respective TC and HO about it.
-FP reports the following info about the new station: - Full name of the station - Short name of the station - Station PI (name, email, affiliation) - Location of the station (decimal latitude and decimal longitude of the station, not applicable for OTC ship lines at this point) - Station type (e.g. tall tower, forest, VOS)

-Personnel in TCs and HO to notify:
+New stations are added to the NN in the beginning of each year, and FP announces any changes in the station network to HO half a year in advance.
+HO asks FPs every June if there are any expected changes in the station network for the upcoming year, and FP replies to HO by reporting the following info about any new station: - Full name of the station - Short name (ID) of the station - Station PI (name, email, affiliation) - Location of the station (decimal latitude and decimal longitude of the station, not applicable for OTC ship lines at this point) - Station type (e.g. tall tower, forest, VOS) - Station host institute (name of the university/research institute) - Personnel in HO to notify: Maiju Tiiri: maiju.tiiri@icos-ri.eu and Elena Saltikoff elena.saltikoff@icos-ri.eu